-Since the May 12, 2011 New England Journal of Medicine article that reported the possible superiority of the 5-FU based four-drug FOLFIRINOX regimen over gemcitabine in the treatment of metastatic pancreatic cancer (and subsequent FDA approval), researchers have been at work trying to discover the best use of this information – and ways to perhaps improve on it.
-A case in point is the blog entry just prior to this one (FOLFIRINOX for neoajuvant therapy in pancreatic cancer).
+Since the May 12, 2011 New England Journal of Medicine article that reported the possible superiority of the 5-FU based four-drug FOLFIRINOX regimen over gemcitabine in the treatment of metastatic pancreatic cancer (ductal adenocarcinoma of the pancreas), researchers have been at work trying to discover the best use of this information – and ways to perhaps improve on it.
+A case in point is the blog entry just prior to this one (FOLFIRINOX for neoadjuvant therapy in pancreatic cancer).

 Also, we have reported on research of chemotherapy combinations that contain similar but fewer drug agents, such as the ones termed OFF and SOX.
 These are essentially modified FOLFIRINOX regimens.
 But there has arisen the term “Modified FOLFIRINOX Regimen” by which researchers appear to mean that tiny (to date) body of research on smaller tweaks to the standard FOLFIRINOX combination: oxaliplatin – 85 mg per M2 (body-surface area); irinotecan – 180 mg/ M2; leucovorin, 400 mg/M2; and fluorouracil (5-FU) – 400 mg/M2 given as a bolus followed by 2400 mg/M2 given as a 46-hour continuous infusion.